rdenadai/synthesize-text2audio/README.md

 ## Run the server

-Another way to use the application is to run it as a server.
-This allows you to send audio files via HTTP requests and receive transcriptions in response.
+To use the application you should run as a server.

 ```bash
 uv run uvicorn src.app:app --host 0.0.0.0 --port 8000 --reload